-Fund MidCap Stock Portfolio Equity Securities ✓ IPOs ✓ U.S. Government Securities ✓ Corporate Debt Securities ✓ High Yield and Lower- Rated Securities Zero Coupon, Pay-in-Kind and Step-Up Securities Inflation- Indexed Securities (other than TIPS) Small Cap Stock Index Portfolio ~ ✓ ~ Technology Growth Portfolio ~ ✓ √ √ BNY Mellon Sustainable U.S. Equity Portfolio, Inc. 1 ✓ ×
+Fund BNY Mellon Stock Index Fund Equity Securities 1 IPOs U.S. Government Securities2 Corporate Debt Securities High Yield and Lower- Rated Securities 3 Zero Coupon, Pay-in-Kind and Step-Up Securities Inflation- Indexed Securities (other than TIPS)

+Appreciation Portfolio ✓ √ √ ✓ √

+Growth and Income Portfolio ✓ ✓ ✓ √ √

+Opportunistic Small Cap Portfolio ✓ ✓ ✓ √ √

-For each of MidCap Stock Portfolio and Technology Growth Portfolio (1) includes common and preferred stock, convertible securities and warrants and (2) each fund is limited to investing 5% of its net assets in warrants, except that this limitation does not apply to warrants purchased by a fund that are sold in units with, or attached to, other securities.
+For each of Appreciation Portfolio, Growth and Income Portfolio and Opportunistic Small Cap Portfolio, (1) includes common and preferred stock, convertible securities and warrants and (2) each fund is limited to investing 5% of its net assets in warrants (2% of net assets in the case of Appreciation Portfolio and Opportunistic Small Cap Portfolio), except that this limitation does not apply to warrants purchased by a fund that are sold in units with, or attached to, other securities.
+Included in the limitations on warrants, but not to exceed 2% of the value of a fund's net assets, may be warrants which are not listed on the NYSE or the NYSE Amex.